Max-OSSoftware/Max-OSSoftware/README.md

 **About Me:**

-- 🌱 I’m currently reviewing the latest .js library.
+- 🌱 I’m currently reviewing the latest .js library the latest framework is on my radar.
 - 👯 Part of hacking & developer communities.
 - 💬 Ask me questions about anything, Would love to answer them.✌
 - 📫 How to reach me: any of the Social-Media Platforms
 - ⚡ Check out my recent [Blogs](https://medium.com/@szapboy216)
 - 📝[Portfolio](https://zapboy216.github.io/portfolio/)

 **Community**
 - Github Developer Group